Skip to Content

 Your long sleeve shirt will come in handy often.
 For example, you’ll need it while sightseeing in some conservative countries where you’re expected to cover up your arms.
 You will also want to wear it to keep the sun off during the day and the mosquitoes off during the evening.
 It will also work well for going out.
 A long sleeve shirt can also keep you warmer on a cool morning.

-1 Jacket
+1 Down Jacket

-1. Down jacket- These pack down incredibly small, occupying less than a liter of space in your pack.
+A down jacket is a versatile piece of clothing.
+Down jackets pack down incredibly small, occupying less than a liter of space in your pack.
 They are also lightweight.
 Most weigh around 10 ounces.
+You won’t even notice it’s in your pack.
 Down also provides a good amount of warmth so they work well for travel in cold climates.
-The only drawback is the fact that down doesn’t work when it gets wet.
-This means down isn’t ideal for wet or humid destinations.

-To help you decide, check out my down vs fleece vs wool pros and cons list.
+For more info, check out my down vs fleece vs wool pros and cons list.

 1 Rain Jacket or Poncho

-I prefer ponchos over rain jackets.
-They offer better protection and multiple uses.
-The main drawback is the fact that they aren’t as fashionable.
 To help you decide which is best for your trip, check out my rain jacket vs poncho pros and cons list.

 1 Pair of Shoes

 I like trail running shoes for travel.
 They offer excellent durability because they are built for use on hiking trails.
-They are also comfortable because they are designed for walking long distance.
+They are also comfortable because they are designed for walking long distances.
 Another nice feature is the tread.
 It could save you from slipping or falling down on a wet floor or icy road.
+In addition, they look like regular sneakers.
+They arent big clunky boots.
+Try to find a pair with a simple, low-key design.

 1 Pair of Sandals

-Most travelers wear flip flops.
-You can buy a pair for a dollar or two most anywhere in the world.
-They pack down small and last quite a while.
 I used to do this, but I have since changed my ways.
-The problem with flip flops is the fact that they aren’t good for walking long distance.
-They rub your feet wrong and just hurt after a few miles.
+The problem with flip flops is that they aren’t good for walking long distances.
+The flat soles don’t provide support.
+They can also rub your feet wrong and start hurting after a few miles.
 They can also slip off causing injury.
-I like to hike and cycle when I travel.
-Flip flops aren’t ideal.

 Tip: Switch off between your shoes and sandals to give your feet a break.
 This helps to prevent blisters and allows your feet to air out which prevents athletes foot.
 Take care of your feet while traveling.

-2-4 Pair of Socks
+3-5 Pair of Socks

-Additional Clothing and Accessories
+Additional Travel Clothing and Accessories

-After packing your basic day to day clothes, consider anything else you like to wear.
+After packing your basic day-to-day clothes, consider anything else you like to wear.
 Most of the following items are optional.

 Hat

 Hats come in handy often.
-They protect you from the sun.
+They protect your skin from the sun.
 They keep your head warm in the winter.
 Hats keep the rain off your face.
 They also prevent your hair from blowing around in the wind.
-Pack whichever style you prefer.
-If I’m traveling to a warm destination, I pack a baseball cap or sun hat.
-In cold destinations, I pack a warm knit cap.

 Umbrella

-While this isn’t a piece of clothing, it could potentially replace one.
-If you don’t like rain jackets or ponchos, you could simply pack an umbrella.
+If you don’t like wearing rain jackets or ponchos, you could simply pack an umbrella.
 It won’t keep you as dry but it works just fine.
-Umbrellas are more popular for travel to cities.
-Rain jackets are better for hiking and other outdoor activities.
-The weight is more or less the same.

 Rain Pants

 If you’re traveling to a destination with a rainy climate, you may want to bring some rain pants to pair with your rain jacket.
 Alternatively, you could just wear some quick-drying pants when it rains.
 Or, you could pack a poncho which acts as a ring jacket and pants.
-This is my preference.

 A Note About Jewelry

 Jewelry is a target for theft.
 I recommend you leave your diamonds and gold at home with the exception of one item.
 A watch is a nice piece of travel gear to pack.
-Look for one that shows the date and includes an alarm.
-I like the Casio Sport Watch W800H-1AV.
-It’s inexpensive, durable, and includes a lot of useful functions for travelers.
-You can read my full review of the watch here.
+Look for a cheap one that shows the date and includes an alarm.

 Packing for Ultralight Travel in a Cold Climate